maphew/openwrt-yamon/readme.txt

-Yet Another Monitor (version 2.2.5)
+Yet Another Monitor (version 2.3.0)
-Last updated: Sep 9, 2015... a minor update with some improvements on the _doLocalFiles functionality and improved cross-browser support in the reports
+Last updated: Nov 21, 2015... a minor update with some improvements some architectural changes within the router scripts.
+The most significant change is the new setup.sh script that walks you through the process of setting default values in config.file and setting permissions of files & directories.

 Yet Another Monitor (YAMon) records and reports on the traffic (downloads and uploads) for all of the devices connecting to your router.
 The data is aggregated by hour, day and month (within your ISP billing interval) and can be rolled-up into arbitrary groups (e.g., by family member or by any other logical grouping of devices).

-In short, YAMon runs on routers that have been `flashed` to one of the *WRT firmware variants (e.g., DD-WRT, OpenWRT, AsusWRT, etc) and gives you an unprecedented view of the traffic on your network.
+YAMon runs on routers that have been `flashed` to one of the *WRT firmware variants (e.g., DD-WRT, OpenWRT, AsusWRT, etc) and gives you an unprecedented view of the traffic on your network.
+The reports allow you to see
-- The `Daily Usage` and `Hourly Usage` reports allow you to see which devices used how much bandwidth when (did your kids really really go to school and did they really shut off their devices at bedtime?).
+- which devices used how much bandwidth, when - e.g., did your kids really really go to school?  did they really shut off their devices at bedtime?
-- The `Monthly Usage` report shows who is consuming the most bandwidth on which device and projects your total usage for your ISP billing interval (allowing you to throttle consumption before you get hit with a large overage fee).
+- who is consuming the most bandwidth on which device and project your total usage for your ISP billing interval (allowing you to throttle consumption before you get hit with a large overage fee).
-- The `Live Usage` reports allow you to see which addresses each device is connecting to and includes geo-location lookups (you can find out or at least ask why your kid's device is connecting to a server in Lithunia or elsewhere).
+- which IP addresses each device is connecting to and includes geo-location lookups - e.g., you can find out, or at least ask, why your kid's device is connecting to a server in Lithunia or elsewhere.
-- Usage history allows you to view and compare results across billing intervals.
+- Usage history across multiple billing intervals.
 Further, you can optionally include upload/download figures from your ISP to compare totals recorded at your router with theirs.
 Other options in the configuration file allow you to define an `bonus data` interval (e.g., some ISPs do not count usage between 2AM and 7AM towards your bandwidth cap).

 For a more detail explanation of YAMon's features and benefits, please go to http://usage-monitoring.com.